roopeshvs/reddify/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or reach out at [roopesh@mail.pesh.dev](mailto:roopesh@mail.pesh.dev).
+If you have any questions or suggestions, feel free to open an issue or reach out to [roopesh@mail.pesh.dev](mailto:roopesh@mail.pesh.dev).